thegurucompany/clicktocall-widget/README.md

 Gurúcomm Javascript Widget integrates an HTML Click to Call Button widget that you cn embed in your website via SDK Calls with your Click.
 The main features of our widget include:

 - Unobtrusive integration to your website in a left or right corner.
-- No external JS frameworks (compatible with jQuery, Angular, Ember)
+- Standalone javascript file.
+No additional CSS or HTML files are included
 - Configure color preferences and styles within your dashboard account.
 - Configurable work schedules that prevent clients from calling you off hours.